Hat Head Holiday Park and Reserve

 The current plan for the Hat Head Reserve is outlined in Kempsey Shire Council’s Community Crown Land Plan of Management and the Hat Head Holiday Park Concept Plan 2021.
 Council’s 2025/26 Operational Plan notes the intention to continue reviewing the Macleay Valley Coast Holiday Park Concept Plans, including Hat Head Holiday Park.

-In addition to chatting with us at the session above, you can provide feedback to Council via email to ksc@kempsey.nsw.gov.au, or handed in at Customer Service, or mailed to:
+In addition to chatting with us at the sessions above, you can complete the survey below, or provide feedback to Council via email to ksc@kempsey.nsw.gov.au, or handed in at Customer Service, or mailed to:

 The Chief Executive Officer